lvklabs/gaan/README.md

-# GoogleAnalyticsAndroidNdk
+# gaan

-Android NDK wrapper for the Google Analytics API V2
+gaan (shor for _Google Analytics Android NDK_) is an Android NDK wrapper for the Google Analytics API V2

 _Why?_